-Pando has a process for accelerating positive impact.
+Pando has a unique process to engage stakeholders in making positive impact.

 Accelerators aren’t for normal people but for those who are radically committed, those who have obsessions, those who can’t do anything else but.